rmnjtiwari/Hangman_RamanujTiwari/README.md

 The game continues with its normal flow.
 Player gets a message of "Already correctly guessed character".

 #### Case 2: Incorrect guess repeated
-In general incorrect guess, the remaining lives of player is decreased by 1.
-But since the live was already decreased once earlier the game does not decrease the life in this repeated wrong guess.
-It gives message to the user his repeated incorrect guess.
+In general for a incorrect guess, the remaining lives of player is decreased by 1.
+But since the live was already decreased once earlier, the game does not decrease the life in this repeated wrong guess.
+It gives message to the user about his repeated incorrect guess.